roberto-butti/some-drops-of-javascript/src/content/docs/01-system/01_os-cpus.md

 ---
 title: "CPUs information"
+description: "Retrieving the list of the available CPUs"
 sidebar:
   label: CPUs information
 ---
 ## Info from CPU: `os.cpus()`

-The `os` module allows you to retrieve some relevant information about the environment used for running your _Node.js_ script or application.
+The `os` module allows you to retrieve relevant information about the environment used for running your _Node.js_ script or application.

 ```javascript
 import { cpus } from 'os'
 const c = cpus()
 ```

 The `os` module provides you with some methods.
-One of them is the `cpus()` that returns the list of CPUs available in your environment.
-For each element of the list (each element is one CPU), you have the `model` attribute that has the CPU model name (for example "Apple M1 Pro") and the `speed` attribute, an integer for showing the speed of the CPU.
+One is the `cpus()` that returns the list of CPUs available in your environment.
+For each element of the list (each element is one CPU), you have the `model` attribute that has the CPU model name (for example, "Apple M1 Pro") and the `speed` attribute, an integer for showing the speed of the CPU.
 Then you have also `times` attribute for the times (in milliseconds) that the CPU has spent in these modes: `user`, `nice` (valid only for Posix systems, in Windows this value is always 0), `sys`, `idle`, `irq`.

 It returns: